fleetdm/fleet/handbook/engineering/README.md

 The following is the subset of proposed engineering meetings.
 Each group is free to treat these as a subset of the expected meetings and add any other meetings as they see fit.

-### Eng together (Weekly ~ one hour)
+### Eng Together
 This is to promote cohesion across groups within the engineering team.
 Disseminate engineering-wide announcements.
+Held weekly for one hour.

 #### Participants
 This includes all of engineering.